KunChen1110/SheetHero/dataset/DatasetV1.md

 ## Test5
 ### Indian Smartphone shipment and market share

+### Scenario
+Business / market analysis

+### Category
+align time ranges; combine shipment and market share; compute estimated unit shipments per brand

 ### SpreadSheet
 [spreadsheet11](Task05/tc05_input01.xlsx)
 [spreadsheet12](Task05/tc05_input02.xlsx)

 ### Prompt
-Here are two forms, one is the number of unit smartphones in india from 2012 to 2025, the other is the marketshare of 2017 to 2025 in india.
-You task is two find the overlap between 2 timelines, then compute the estimation of number of smartphones of each brand in india.
-That is market_share * shipment.
+Here are two tables.
+One gives the number of smartphone units shipped in India from 2012 to 2025, and the other gives market share in India from 2017 to 2025.
+Your task is to find the overlapping time period between the two timelines, then estimate the number of smartphones for each brand in India as market_share * shipment.
-Output a form in the following format :
+Output a table in the following format:

 | Time | Vivo (Unit shipment) | SamSung | ... |
 |------|----------------------|---------|-----|